vakaee/ai-collections/CRM_INTEGRATION.md

 ## 1. Overview

-**Decision**: Use Google Sheets as interim CRM for Phase 1 to avoid waiting for Peter's database access.
+**Decision**: Use Google Sheets as interim CRM for Phase 1 to avoid waiting for [CLIENT]'s database access.

 **Rationale**:
 - Zero setup time (no waiting for credentials)
-- Easy for Peter to view/edit/export data
+- Easy for [CLIENT] to view/edit/export data
 - Native n8n integration (Google Sheets node)
 - Simple migration path to real CRM later

-**Migration plan**: Once Peter provides CRM access, swap Google Sheets node with PostgreSQL/MySQL node in n8n workflows.
+**Migration plan**: Once [CLIENT] provides CRM access, swap Google Sheets node with PostgreSQL/MySQL node in n8n workflows.
 Data can be exported to CSV and imported to real CRM.

 ---